 (4) whether the proposed guardian has ever been found civilly liable in an action that involved fraud, misrepresentation, material omission, misappropriation, theft, or conversion, and if so, the case number and court location;

-(5) whether the proposed guardian has ever filed for or received protection under the bankruptcy laws, and if so, the case number and court location;
+(5) whether the proposed guardian has filed for or received protection under the bankruptcy laws in the last five years, and if so, the case number and court location;

 (6) whether the proposed guardian has any outstanding civil monetary judgments against the proposed guardian, and if so, the case number, court location, and outstanding amount owed;

-(8) whether the proposed guardian has ever been convicted of a crime other than a petty misdemeanor or traffic offense, and if so, the case number and the crime of which the guardian was convicted.
+(8) whether the proposed guardian has ever been convicted of a gross misdemeanor or felony, and if so, the case number and the crime of which the guardian was convicted; and